Cochrane Rose Garden

 Beauty Abounds in the Cochrane Rose Garden

 Sensually enchanting, the Cochrane Rose Garden entices visitors to pause, come close and savor its offerings.
-Its arbors, stone arches, and pavilions are draped in more than 70 varieties of blooming roses that originated from nurseries in France, Italy, Germany and England with an emphasis on genetically superior hybrids bred for diseases resistance, rebloom, and fragrance.
+Its arbors, stone arches, and pavilions are lush with more than 125 varieties of blooming roses that originated from all over the world with an emphasis on genetically superior hybrids bred for diseases resistance, rebloom, and fragrance.
 Environmental responsibility also guided selection, so as to reduce the need for fungicides.
-The garden’s hillside location, which provides natural air movement, further minimizes the onset of fungal disease.

 A Garden with a View